Dashain: India

 Dashain is celebrated by Nepali-speaking communities in Darjeeling, Sikkim and Assam.
 The Gorkhaland movement increased the importance of the Dashain and Tihar festivals.
 A red tika is used.
 Nepalese people working in India return en masse during the festival, causing congestion in border areas.

 Myanmar

 Myanmar has a Nepali-speaking population of about 100,000 people.
 Fewer animal sacrifices are made during Dashain, and tika is traditionally offered to descendants of the Konbaung dynasty.
 Kite-flying is uncommon.

-Criticism

-Dashain is criticized for its animal sacrifice, and online petitions have been registered on Change.org calling for government action against it.
+Contemporary critiques

 Many animals and birds are ritually slaughtered, especially on the festival's eighth and ninth days.
-Birds and animals traditionally sacrificed include goats, buffaloes, sheep, chickens, and ducks.
-Thousands of animals are traded to sacrifice for meat.
-Animal-welfare activists have called for the use of pumpkins and coconuts instead of birds and animals.

-National figures and animal-rights activists have expressed concern about animal cruelty during Dashain.
-On 3 October 2016, Nepali comedian Hari Bansha Acharya wrote a satirical piece for Saptahik entitled "Euta Khasiko Aatmakatha" ("Autobiography of a Goat") in light of the exploitation of animals during the festival.
+This has resulted in significant vocal opposition from animal welfare organizations.

-Indigenous groups (adivasi janajati) have said that Dashain is imposed on them by the state.
+Indigenous groups (Adivasi Janajati) have expressed their belief that Dashain is imposed on them by the state.
 To resist what they see as cultural domination by the Hindu elite who dominate Nepal, several organizations have organized a boycott of the festival.
 The campaigns have had limited effect, since Dashain and other cultural celebrations are ingrained in Nepalese society.